Be proud of the work you do every day. It doesn't get better than that.

 In the layer of lifestyle, we look for anything essential to how we want to live our life.

-The lifestyle layer contains longings for practical things like owning a house, finishing school to get a master's degree, or to be physically and mentally fit.
+The lifestyle layer contains longings for practical things like owning a house, finishing school to get a master's degree, or being physically and mentally fit.
 But also more high-minded abstract ideas like the freedom to do what we want, to achieve a balance between work and personal life, or to reach an overall peace of mind and happiness.

 We have different definitions of what they mean, or we don't even know what exactly they mean to us, and that's fine.
 Most of them are imperfect word-based representations of feelings.
 So the words themselves are only useful as a reminder we write on paper or play within our head.